jgddesigns/stateshaper/QUICK_START.md

 The Stateshaper Engine will give you a list/array of deterministic events or variables to use in your logic.

-For continuous use, the engine can be called in a loop using the run_engine.
-For one time, call it once with a specific token_count parameter.
+For continuous use, the engine can be called in a loop using the *run_engine* function.
+For one time, call it once with a specific *token_count* parameter.

-To create the same output again, start_engine needs to be called.
+To create the same output again, *start_engine* needs to be called once more.

 1. Make sure your data is in one of the formats listed in the *"example_data"* directory.